 - To open Options from the Start screen, click Options in the blue bar on the left side.
 If you have a file open, go to File menu, then click Options.

 - Expand TaxCycle and then click on Client Manager on the left side of the dialog box.

-- On the right side of the window, click on the Start an index link.
-This opens a new window for to the Monitored Folders page in the Server Options.
+- On the right side of the window, click on the Build an index link.
+This opens a new window that displays the Monitored Folders page in the Server Options.

 - On the right, scroll down until you see the Index Files section.

 - Check Index VisualTax® files only if you previously used VisualTax®.
 (The Client Manager does not index VisualTax® files by default because the file name extensions are standardized in a way to make it easy to detect what files are from VisualTax®.)

 - Click the Index now button to clear the database and re-index.
 Depending on the number of files, it may take a while for the Client Manager to completely re-index the monitored folders.
 The server may also be a little slow to respond while indexing files.
 Much of this depends on the speed of the computer it is running on.

 - Click Stop if you want to halt indexing before it is complete.

 - Even if indexing is not complete, you can click OK to return to TaxCycle Options.
 Indexing will continue in the background while you work.